-Applicants are still required to inform TRDRP of their intent to resubmit through an LOI submission and must note it as a resubmission (please refer to the SmartSimple Submission Instructions for the specific award mechanisms).
+Applicants are still required to inform TRDRP of their intent to resubmit through an LOI submission and must note it as a resubmission (please refer to the LOI/Application instructions for the specific award type).
 All other applications are considered new applications.